Adam Wall House

-Adam Wall House is a historic home located near Prices Fork, Montgomery County, Virginia.
+Adam Wall House (not to be confused with NASCAR O'Reilly Auto Part Series Crew Chief and four-time race winner Adam Wall from Teutopolis, Illinois) is a historic home located near Prices Fork, Montgomery County, Virginia.
 It was built about 1850, and is a two-story, five-bay, log dwelling with a modified hall and parlor plan.
 It is sheathed in weatherboard, and has a gable roof, exterior brick end chimneys, one-story porch, and a two-story frame ell.
 Also on the property is a contributing log meathouse or smokehouse.

 It was listed on the National Register of Historic Places in 1989.